Eschatologue/CM_wiki/docs/spells/8th-level.md

 **Components:** V
 **Duration:** Instantaneous

 You speak a word of power that can overwhelm the mind of one creature you can see within range, leaving it dumbfounded.
-If the target has 150 hit points or fewer, it is stunned.
+If the target has 150 Hit Points or fewer, it is stunned.
 Otherwise, the spell has no effect.

 The stunned target must make a Constitution Saving Throw at the end of each of its turns.
 On a successful save, this stunning effect ends.